shalithasuranga/blog/_posts/2018-03-13-adding-oop-chain-methods-in-javascript.md

 }
 ```

-If we need to create new `Car` object with several properties.
+If we need to create a new `Car` object with several properties.
 We usually write like this.

 ```Javascript
 let car = new Car(233);